chart-sg/node-red-rmf/README.md

 1. Fork the repository
 2. Create your feature branch
-3. Add your subflow using the provided scripts
+3. Add your custom nodes following the existing patterns
-4. Validate your changes: `npm run validate`
+4. Validate RMF environment: `npm run check-rmf`
 5. Submit a pull request

 ## Notes

-- Each subflow must have a unique ID
+- Each node has a unique implementation for specific RMF functionality
-- Subflows are packaged following the [Node-RED subflow module pattern](https://nodered.org/docs/creating-nodes/subflow-modules)
+- Nodes are registered in package.json following Node-RED custom node patterns
-- The dynamic loader automatically discovers and loads all subflows in the `nodes/` directory
+- All nodes appear in the "RMF" category in Node-RED's palette
-- All subflows appear in the "RMF" category in Node-RED's palette
+- SharedManager architecture ensures reliable multi-plugin operation